binaptic/sapper-template-bulma/README.md

 ## Installation

-Based on the Rollup branch of the repo: [sveltejs/sapper-template](https://github.com/sveltejs/sapper-template)
+Based on the Rollup branch of the repo [sveltejs/sapper-template](https://github.com/sveltejs/sapper-template)

 Get this repo: